Motion Comfort Ratio (CR / MCR)

 • 0.65 — A generic waterplane coefficient

-The result has units of pounds per square foot (it's not dimensionless), so comparisons are only meaningful between boats measured in the same system.
+The result is not dimensionless, so compare boats measured in the same unit system.

 What the equation is really saying

-Look closely at the denominator: 0.65 × L × B is, structurally, the formula for a waterplane area, with a generic 65% block coefficient.
-The length term — 70% of LWL plus 30% of LOA — is an averaged "effective" waterline that's slightly longer than the static LWL, meant to simulate the dynamic wetted length as the boat moves through the water.
-Beam is raised to the 1.333 power (not just squared and not cubed) to give it stronger influence without overwhelming the equation.
+Look closely at the denominator: 0.65 × L × B is basically a waterplane-area estimate, using a generic 65% coefficient.
+The length term — 70% of LWL plus 30% of LOA — acts like an "effective" waterline, slightly longer than the static LWL, to approximate the boat's moving waterline.
+Beam is raised to the 1.333 power so it matters more than simple width, without making the result unusably small.

 In Brewer's own words: "motion comfort depends on the rapidity of the motion; the faster the motion, the more upsetting it is to our human gyroscopes.
 Greater weight, or lesser area, means a lower motion, thus more comfort.
 Beam enters into it also as wider beam will generate a faster reaction, particularly in beam seas."